 It has a sales section on its website, where it typically offers many discounts.
 It provides a decently wide selection that includes freshwater fish, snails, plants, crabs, and other animals.
 Its selection isn’t quite as large as other stores.
 However, its quality is higher.

 It offers a live arrival guarantee and is careful when shipping its products.
 Its animals are well taken care of and typically healthier than what you get from other sources.
 However, it is extremely expensive compared to other options.
 This is why it came in second on this list.
-While its quality is top-notch, you’re going to pay for it.
+While its quality is top-notch, you’re going to pay for it, but it may be worth it for you to buy from one of the best online freshwater fish stores.

 3. Imperial Tropicals